bem/bem-components/common.blocks/menu-item/menu-item.en.md

 A `menu-item` block is used for creation of various types of menu and list items.
 It is used inside a `menu` block.
 The `menu-item` block allows to manage state, content and type of menu items.

-As a result of BEMHTML transformations block will be rendered to a `<div>` HTML element, with `role="menuitem"` attribute set.
+As a result of template application the block will be rendered to a `<div>` HTML element, with `role="menuitem"` attribute set.

 ## menu item use cases